Do Law Schools Truly Have to Worry About Students Not Being Able to Handle Real-World Disagreements?

 I have continued to dig into the controversy that erupted after some students at Stanford Law School temporarily disrupted a talk last month by a visiting speaker (an extreme right-wing judge from the 5th Circuit).
 Thus far, I have published three columns on the topic: the first on Verdict last Thursday, the second here on Dorf on Law last Friday, and the third today on Verdict.
 The column that you are reading right now is thus the fourth in an unplanned series, with another likely coming next week.

-There is no need to summarize all three of those columns here, so I will limit myself to saying that today's Verdict piece can be boiled down in significant part to this:
+There is no need to summarize all three of those columns here, so I will limit myself to saying that today's Verdict piece could be boiled down in significant part to this hypothetical exchange:

 Reader: How should a university respond to a situation like Stanford's, where a national arch-conservative trolling operation contrived a controversy for national political consumption?